‘A DOUBLE LIFE’

 In this episode, a mystery occurs on the Earth’s Moonbase where somebody steals and ransoms embryos belonging to the Arabs.
-All of the Star Cops members have to investigate what is going on.
+All of the Star Cops members have to investigate what’s going on.

 How can James Bannerman be in two places at the same time?
-That is what Nathan Spring intends to find out as he has an instinct that there’s more to this mystery and Bannerman isn’t a real culprit.
+This is what Nathan Spring intends to find out as he has an instinct that there’s more to this mystery and Bannerman isn’t the real culprit.